NuLink-network/docs/product/staking_Dapp.md

 #### How to unbound Worker and shut down the Worker node?
 Click  “Unbound worker ".
 It will prompt a window to confirm unbond operation.

-Remark: There is a bond lock time(10 minutes) for the Horus network, which means the user can not unbond within 10 minutes after bonding Worker.
+Remark: There is a bond lock time(24 hours) for the Horus network, which means the user can not unbond within 24 hours after bonding Worker.

  ![image](../miscellaneous/img/unbondWorker1.png)